thelondonsmiths/Solex_ser_recon_EN/README.md

 The default setting of 3 seems to work well for most spectral lines.
 Very wide defects may be improved by using a higher value.
 It is recommended to use the lowest setting possible that removes visible lines defects.

-"Stubborn transversalium" can be used in the lines are unusually strong.
+"Stubborn transversalium" can be used if the line defects are unusually strong.
 The function can introduce artefacts so should be used sparingly.

 "De-vignette" will attempt to equalise the illumination along the slit.
 This function is unlikely to introduce artefacts but it is possible it will attempt to overly lighten the very edges of the sun.